-The Soyuz TMA-15 reentry module landed safely in Kazakhstan at 08:15:34 CET (13:15:34 local time), bringing ESA astronaut Frank De Winne, Russian cosmonaut Roman Romanenko and Canadian Space Agency astronaut Robert Thirsk back to Earth.
+ESA PR 30-2009.
+The Soyuz TMA-15 reentry module landed safely in Kazakhstan at 13.15 local time (08.15 CET), bringing ESA astronaut Frank De Winne, Russian cosmonaut Roman Romanenko and Canadian Space Agency astronaut Robert Thirsk back to Earth.

 The landing concluded the six-month OasISS mission, ESA’s second long-duration mission to the International Space Station (ISS).
 This flight saw Frank De Winne, from Belgium, become the first European to take command of the largest human outpost ever assembled in space.
 When De Winne, Romanenko and Thirsk arrived on the ISS in May 2009, they joined the three resident astronauts to form the first permanent crew of six, allowing more scientific experiments to be conducted onboard.

 In August 2009, De Winne was joined by ESA astronaut Christer Fuglesang, from Sweden, as part of the 14-day Alissé mission on the Space Shuttle STS-128 flight.
 Fuglesang participated in two spacewalks and returned to Earth with the first external payload from Europe’s Columbus laboratory module.
 The European Technology Exposure Facility had been in space since February 2008 and continues to yield a wealth of samples and data for the international science teams.

 During his six months on the ISS, De Winne was instrumental in performing the robotic operations during which Japan’s HTV 1 supply ferry was attached to the ISS and the external payloads of Japan’s Kibo laboratory were installed.